Prim–Read theory: Last-move problem

 When this was presented as a part of a PSAC study of the Nike-X system, one member of the group immediately noted a problem.
 Air Force Brigadier General Glenn Kent had been taught to always consider who had the last move in any plan, and in this case, he concluded that the Soviets had that advantage.
 Facing a Nike-X deployment, they could change their ICBM targets without the US having any idea what those were.

 For instance, one response would be to ignore the defended targets entirely, and use the missiles to attack the next cities on their target list.
 Since those targets would be smaller, they could be assigned one missile each.
-Although this would increase the number of targets that were not destroyed due to failures, the total number of targets hit would be greater.
+Although this would increase the number of targets that were not destroyed due to warhead failures, the total number of targets hit would be greater.

 Another solution would be to ignore targets further down the list and reassign those warheads to ones further up the list, ensuring the defenses at those targets would be overwhelmed through sheer numbers.
 Although the targets further down the list would no longer be attacked, they had smaller populations so their value was less.

 In either case, the attacker could once again cause enormous damage without spending a single extra dollar on the attack.
-Worse, the US has no idea which strategy the Soviets picked, and therefore have no idea how to respond.
+Worse, the US has no idea which strategy the Soviets picked, and therefore would have no idea how to respond.
 The question, then, was how does one plan a defensive layout when there is no clear answer what the enemy's response will be?

 When Kent pointed this issue out to Director of Defense Research and Engineering (DDR&E) Harold Brown, Brown immediately grasped the problem and recalled the Army group to explain why their analysis was essentially useless.
 He then tasked Kent with coming up with a way to analyze the problem that would not be dependent on knowing the Soviet attack allocations.